ouspg/CompSec/Lab2_Network/README.md

 The panel for making the admin stuff is actually hidden.

 Sometimes JavaScript is showing something that you don't want to.
 For example this site has an admin page that is not linked from anywhere of the site.
 That pages endpoint is however visible in the JavaScript.
-Open the juice-shop-min.js with your browsers dev tools and access it.
+Open the juice-shop-min.js with your browser's dev tools and access it.

 __Hint__ JavaScript's name is visible in the HTML code.
 There is a pretty print option at the bottom of the page ( "{}" - symbol) Use search to find the administration panels endpoint.